isokron/varnish-batteries/README.md

 ### Why cmake and not autotools?

-Cmake is working on Linux, FreeBSD and MacOS.

-It is a lot easier to work with, and seem fairly well thought out.
-For greatness it is very important to be able to master your tools, and with cmake that feels like a possibility.
+cmake works on the most common platforms, like Linux, FreeBSD and MacOS.
+It is a lot easier to work with than m4 and autotools, and gets the job done without extra effort.

 ## Adding another module